askzika/askzika/README.md

                             return
                         end

-                        if root.Anchored and not character:GetAttribute('_anchoredDrinking') then
+                        if root.Anchored then
                             root.Anchored = false
                         end
-                        if humanoid and not character:GetAttribute('_anchoredDrinking') then
+                        if humanoid then
                             humanoid:ChangeState(Enum.HumanoidStateType.GettingUp)
                         end